lashawty/react-ui/README.md

 ```

 ## Usage
-Copy the code from src/components and utils, and custom the style on your own.
+1. Copy the code from below
+- /components/anyComponent
+- /theme
+- /utils

+2. Custom your own style.